 Another critical issue is the accuracy and reliability of AI-generated content.
 AI-generated text can sometimes produce misleading or factually incorrect information-a phenomenon known as "hallucination" i. e. generating plausible-sounding but inaccurate or fabricated references or conclusions.
-This poses serious risks to the accuracy and reliability of the literature. scientific In midwifery reproductive health research, where decisions often impact maternal and neonatal outcomes, this poses a serious risk, especially when summarizing clinical guidelines or referencing scientific studies.
-In this regard, Alkaissi and McFarlane (2023)have argued misinformation in peer-reviewed literature can have downstream effects on policy, education, practice.
-Therefore. clinical oversight remains essential to verify all AIgenerated content before publication (7).
+This poses serious risks to the accuracy and reliability of the literature.
+In midwifery scientific reproductive health research, where decisions often impact maternal and neonatal outcomes, this poses a serious risk, especially when summarizing clinical guidelines or referencing scientific studies.
+In this regard, Alkaissi and McFarlane (2023)have argued misinformation in peer-reviewed literature can have downstream effects on policy, education, and clinical practice Therefore, human oversight remains essential to verify all AI-generated content before publication (8).

 Additionally, intellectual property rights and data privacy remain unresolved legal and ethical challenges.
 It is not clear who owns the content generated by AI?
-Furthermore, inputting sensitive or unpublished data into AI systems may compromise confidentiality and informed consent (8).
+Furthermore, inputting sensitive or unpublished data into AI systems may compromise confidentiality and informed consent (9).

-Since AI continues to advance rapidly, to address these issues, institutions, scientists, funding agencies and publishers as well as regulatory bodies must work together to discuss AI's impact on research and to develop clear ethical frameworks for the responsible use of AI in midwifery and reproductive health research.
+To address these issues, since AI continues to advance rapidly, institutions, scientists, funding agencies and publishers as well as regulatory bodies must work together to discuss AI's impact on research and to develop clear ethical frameworks for the responsible use of AI in midwifery and reproductive health research.
 Guidelines should include mandatory disclosures, limits on AI usage in writing, and training for researchers on how to critically assess AI-generated content.
 Also, it should be periodically revised as AI becomes woven into the fabric of scientific practice and researchers learn about it, adapt to it, and use it in novel ways (2).

 In conclusion, it should be noted that the rise of AI in midwifery and reproductive health research presents both exciting opportunities as well as significant challenges.
 While AI can enhance efficiency, expand access, and support data-driven insights, it also threatens to erode authorship standards, introduce bias, and compromise scientific integrity.
-To navigate this evolving landscape responsibly, the midwifery community must engage proactively discussions about the principles of ethics, accountability, and scientific rigor. embracing AI as a supportive tool rather than a replacement for human expertise, midwifery and reproductive health researchers can take advantage of its benefits while upholding the core values of ethical scholarship.
-Only through thoughtful regulation, education, and vigilance can we ensure that AI serves as a force for good the advancement of midwifery and reproductive health sciences.
+To navigate this evolving landscape responsibly, the midwifery community must engage proactively in discussions about the principles of ethics, accountability, and scientific rigor. embracing AI as a supportive tool rather than a replacement for human expertise, midwifery and reproductive health researchers can take advantage of its benefits while upholding the core values of ethical scholarship.
+Only through thoughtful regulation, education, and vigilance can we ensure that AI serves as a force for good in the advancement of midwifery and reproductive health sciences.
 Indeed, while AI can be a powerful tool to support academic writing, it should not replace human judgment, expertise, and ethical responsibility.
-The core values of scholarly inquiry including integrity, originality, and accountability must remain at the forefront of efforts of all research communities including midwifery and reproductive health researchers.
+The core values of scholarly inquiry including integrity, originality, and accountability must remain at the forefront of all research communication efforts including midwifery and reproductive health researchers.